LaravelDaily/laravel-tips/Other.md

 }
 ```

-### perform-action-when-job-is-failed
+### Perform Action when Job has failed

-In some cases we want to perform some action when job is failed.
-For Eample send and Email or a Notification
+In some cases, we want to perform some action when job has failed.
+For example, send an email or a notification.

-for this purpose we need to use failed method in job just like handle function
+For this purpose, we can use `failed()` method in the job class, just like the `handle()` method:

 ```php
 namespace App\Jobs\Invoice;
 use Illuminate\Bus\Batchable;
 use Illuminate\Bus\Queueable;